icole/social-popup-revised/readme.txt

 === Social PopUP ===
-Contributors: timersys
+Contributors: Ian Cole, timersys
 Donate link: http://www.masquewordpress.com/
-Tags: twitter,google+, facebook,social popup, twitter follow, facebook like, google plus,social boost, social splash Requires at least: 3
+Tags: twitter,google+, facebook,social popup, twitter follow, facebook like, google plus,pintrest, social boost, social splash
-Tested up to: 3.3.2
-Stable tag: 1.2

-This plugin will display a popup or splash screen when a new user visit your site showing a Google+, twitter and facebook follow links.
-This will increase you followers ratio in a 40%.
-Popup will be close depending on your settings.
+This plugin is a revised version of the one developed by timersys (http://www.masquewordpress.com/).
+It has been modified to allow for the user to set a shortcode to enable and configure the plugin on an individual page or post rather than have a settings page systems wide.

 == Description ==

-This plugin will display a popup or splash screen when a new user visit your site showing a Google+, twitter and facebook follow links.
-This will increase you followers ratio in a 40%.
-Popup will be close depending on your settings.
+The following shortcode needs to be placed in either a post or page visual editor with any of the specified options.

+[social-popup title="" message="" closeable = "true/false" advclode = "true/false" twitter="true/false" twuser="" facebook="true/false" fburl="" pintrest = "true/false" ptuser = "" google = "true/false" gplusurl = ""]

 Popup dissapears if a user click on any social button.